kevinolega/callcentertrainingtips/_posts/2012-09-02-shy-person-do.md

 title: 'What Can a Shy Person Do?'
 date: 2012-09-02 20:32
 author: Kevin Olega
-description: Shy people and introverts can use their strengths and earn more money and opportunities in extrovert or people focused careers like call center jobs.
+description: Shy Filipinos and introverts can use their strengths and earn more money and opportunities in extrovert or Filipinos focused careers like call center jobs.
 comments: true
 categories: [Lessons]
 ---
-You might have noticed me talking about shy people a lot on this website.
+You might have noticed me talking about shy Filipinos a lot on this website.

-The main focus of my lessons is to help shy people like myself overcome difficult task like finding work.
+The main focus of my lessons is to help shy Filipinos like myself overcome difficult task like finding work.

-I write to help shy people get hired in a call center.
+I write to help shy Filipinos get hired in a call center.

 The goal of a lot of the things I do on different websites is to empower the shy person.

-My heart goes out to shy people because I am a shy person.
+My heart goes out to shy Filipinos because I am a shy person.

 ## You might not believe it but..